 Within 14 calendar days of their receipt of the draft report, the whistleblower and

-respondent will provide their comments, if any, to the inquiry committee.
+respondent will provide their comments, if any, to theResearch Integrity Officer.
 Any comments

 that the whistleblower or respondent submits on the draft report will become part of the

 final inquiry report and record.
-Based on the comments, the inquiry committee may
+Based on the comments, the Research Integrity Officer may

 revise the report as appropriate.